 A current sense synchronization pin is provided to simplify the synchronous sampling of the CSNS signal.
-The CSNS SYNCB pin is an open drain requiring an external 5.0 kΩ (min) pull-up resistor to V{CC}.

-The CSNS SYNC signal is
+The CSNS SYNCB pin is an open drain requiring an external $5.0\text{ k}\Omega$ (min.) pull-up resistor to V{CC} .
+The CSNS SYNC signal is:

-- available during normal mode only - behavior depends on the type of signal selected by the MUX2:MUX0 bits in the initialization 1 register #0.
-This signal is either a current proportional to an output current or a voltage proportional to temperature or the battery voltage
+- available during Normal mode only - behavior depends on the type of signal selected by the MUX2:MUX0 bits in the initialization 1 register #0.
+This signal is either a current proportional to an output current or a voltage proportional to temperature or the supply voltage